2595 On-site Outreach Coordinator

-1. Contributes to the success of the Extended University’s mission and goals by assisting with the overall planning, development, and implementation of credit and non-credit academic outreach programs that meet the needs and interests of constituencies in designated sectors of the University’s service area.
+1. Contributes to the success of Access and Outreach’s mission and goals by assisting with the overall planning, development, and implementation of credit and non-credit academic outreach programs that meet the needs and interests of constituencies in designated sectors of the University’s service area.

-4. Provides a wide range of support services for off-campus faculty and students by working in cooperation with campus units such as the Graduate College, Admissions, Records, Financial Services, Continuing Education, the Center for Continuing and Professional Education, and the Regional Professional Development Center as well as with college deans, academic and administrative department heads, faculty, staff, and students.
+4. Provides a wide range of support services for off-campus faculty and students by working in cooperation with campus units such as the Graduate College, Admissions, the Registrar’s Office, Financial Services, and Access and Outreach as well as with college deans, academic and administrative department heads, faculty, staff, and students.

 5. Assures prospective students have the opportunity to enroll in courses by arranging special admission and registration opportunities for off-campus sites and providing one-on-one advising as assigned.

-6. Assists the University in implementing the public affairs mission and its public service commitment to the community while helping the College to meet its financial goals by demonstrating sound financial management practices and an entrepreneurial approach to program development and administration.
+6. Assists the University in implementing the public affairs mission and its public service commitment to the community while helping Access and Outreach to meet its financial goals by demonstrating sound financial management practices and an entrepreneurial approach to program development and administration.

-7. Contributes to the development and successful implementation of technology-based instructional delivery systems by overseeing a wide range of administrative support services, assuring that adequate support is provided for off-campus interactive video classrooms, selecting, training, and supervising facilitators of off-campus locations, and working with the Academic Outreach staff to design a comprehensive plan for program delivery.
+7. Contributes to the development and successful implementation of technology-based instructional delivery systems by overseeing a wide range of administrative support services, assuring that adequate support is provided for off-campus interactive video classrooms, selecting, training, and supervising facilitators of off-campus locations, and working with the Interactive Video and Off-Campus Programs’ staff to design a comprehensive plan for program delivery.

 8. Contributes to the development of a skilled and qualified support staff by selecting, training, supervising, and evaluating classroom facilitators, who are responsible for providing and collecting materials, proctoring exams, monitoring and reporting ITV equipment problems, and securing the facility.

-9. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Academic Outreach.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Provost for Access and Outreach.

-10. Contributes to the overall success of the College of Continuing Education and the Extended University by performing these duties in a manner consistent with the mission, goals, and values of the College and performing all other essential duties as assigned.
+11. Contributes to the overall success of Access and Outreach by performing these duties in a manner consistent with the stated mission, goals, and values performing all other essential duties as assigned.

-The On-site Outreach Coordinator is supervised by the Director of Academic Outreach or his/her designee (e.g. an Associate Director) and may supervise clerical and support staff.
+The On-site Outreach Coordinator is supervised by the Associate Provost for Access and Outreach and may supervise clerical and support staff.

 OFFICE OF HUMAN RESOURCES